About the project

 - High level project planning completed by the end of 2017

-- Detailed work plans developed and implementation in progress
+- Detailed work plans developed and being implemented

 It's a truly significant partnership not only for our region, but in terms of it's potential for similar partnerships across the country.